codevardhan/codevardhan/README.md

 I’m an engineering undergraduate in Artificial Intelligence Engineering.
 I'm from Kozhikode, Kerala.
 I’m interested in

-- Machine Learning
+- Computer Vision :detective:
-- Deep Learning
+- Natural Language Processing :books:
-- Web and App Development.
+- Web and App Development :iphone:

 I also play video games on my days off, Rainbow Six Siege anyone?
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].